Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Wedge Pillow (Full-Torso)Portable; no furniture changesChoose a long wedge; short pillows bend the neckTravel, guest rooms, testing IBT before committing

-Need step-by-step setup help?
-See our illustrated guide: How to Incline Your Bed or this companion piece on 5 Easy Ways to Elevate Your Sleep.
+Need help?
+See our How to Incline Your Bed guide or 5 Easy Ways to Elevate Your Sleep.

 Mattress & Pillow Tips for an Inclined Bed

 Keep alignment first.
-A supportive medium to medium-firm mattress helps your spine stay neutral when sleeping on an incline.
-Pair it with a pillow that fills the space between head and mattress without jamming the chin toward the chest.
+A medium-firm mattress helps your spine stay neutral.
+Pair with a pillow that supports without pushing your chin forward.

-• Side sleepers: Consider a slightly thicker pillow to maintain neck alignment.
+• Side sleepers: Slightly thicker pillow for neck alignment.

-• Back sleepers: Often do well with a medium pillow that keeps the chin neutral.
+• Back sleepers: Medium pillow to keep chin neutral.

 Lifestyle Habits That Boost Results

-3. Maintain a healthy weight.
-Extra abdominal pressure is a known contributor to GERD (see guidance from NIDDK).
+3. Maintain healthy weight: Extra pressure worsens GERD (see NIDDK).

-4. Wear loose sleepwear.
-Tight waistbands or belts increase intra-abdominal pressure.
+4. Wear loose sleepwear: Tight waistbands increase pressure.

 Common Mistakes to Avoid